cyberkni/FolgertechManuals/2020i3/README.md

 ![Install zip ties](https://raw.githubusercontent.com/cyberkni/FolgertechManuals/master/2020i3/images/-008-025.png)

 3\.
 Using the (6) M3x20MM Bolts & (6) M3 Nylock Nuts, attach the Printed Bearing Holders to the Aluminum Bed Plate.
 Use the (2) M3x12MM Bolts and (2) M3 Nylock Nuts to attach the Printed Belt Carriage to the Aluminum Bed Mount using the pre drilled holes.
 Note: the opening on the Printed Belt Carriage is facing the side with 2 bearing holders.
+Also, the bolts sometimes fit rather snug within the holes (they sometimes take a little persuasion).

 ![Mount bearing holders](https://raw.githubusercontent.com/cyberkni/FolgertechManuals/master/2020i3/images/-008-026.png)
 ![All parts mounted](https://raw.githubusercontent.com/cyberkni/FolgertechManuals/master/2020i3/images/-008-028.png)

 4\.
 Now we are going to attach the Aluminum Bed Mount to the bearings on the Bottom Frame Assembly of the printer by pushing them down into the LM8UU Bearings.
 Line up the Printed Bearing Holders over the LM8UU's attached to the Chromed Rod and apply enough pressure to snap the bearings into the Printed Bearing Mounts.
-Note: you should feel a small pop as it sets into the grooves.
+Note: Hold the rods up with your hand while you do this as good practice so that you don't bend anything (you probably couldn't put enough force to do that anyway, but safety first).
+You should feel a small pop as it sets into the grooves.

 ![Bed attached](https://raw.githubusercontent.com/cyberkni/FolgertechManuals/master/2020i3/images/-008-029.png)

 5\.
 Tip the frame backward and close the Small Zip Ties that you previously attached to the Printed Bearing Holders over the LM8UU Bearings securing them in place.
-Note: Once tightened you can clip the excess material from the Small Zip Ties.
+Note: You may tighten these by grabbing the excess end of the tie wrap at the base with a needle-nose pliers and twist in the direction opposite the grooves in the tie wrap.
+Once tightened you can clip the excess material from the Small Zip Ties.

 ![Secure zipties](https://raw.githubusercontent.com/cyberkni/FolgertechManuals/master/2020i3/images/-009-031.png)